usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E1B1.rst

 2. Click **Add Nessus Scanner** and save the Linking Key.

-3. Download the Nessus Scanner .ova file from https://downloads.tenable.com.
+3. Download the Nessus Scanner .ova file from `Tenable Downloads <https://downloads.tenable.com>`__.

 4. Deploy the .ova file in your virtual environment.